kamiarkordari/CarND-Traffic-Sign-Classifier/README.md

 ##### Solution Approach

 The submission describes the approach to finding a solution.
 Accuracy on the validation set is 0.93 or greater.

+There are various aspects to consider when thinking about this problem:
+- Neural network architecture (is the network over or underfitting?)
+- Play around preprocessing techniques (normalization, rgb to grayscale, etc)
+- Number of examples per label (some have more than others).
+- Generate fake data.

+I added dropout layers because the accuracy for the validation data was lower that the accuracy for the training data.
+This means the model was overfitting to the training data.
+Adding dropout was a good solution to solve this issue.

 My final model resulted in a validation accuracy of [INSERT LATER], and test accuracy of [INSERT LATER].